hugolatendresse/15618-final-project/index.md

 ## Summary

-TODO: what we will doe
+TODO: what we will do

 ## Background